opendataformat/Specification/Example/README.md

 ### Variables

-Code 3 gives an example for describing the variable `bap87` using the External\_OpenDF specification.
+Code 3 gives an example for describing the variable `bap87` using the ODF specification.
 All variable metadata is included within the `<dataDscr>` tag, with the metadata for each individual variable contained in a `<var`&gt; tag.
 The `var` tag allows various sub-tags for describung a variable.
 For the variable `bap87` from the example, the